githubshmouel/demo1/README.md

 github is very important for members team working together on same project

+# first step restored

+restoring first step

-## second step
+## this is new second step

-updating the readme file
+new second step